 ✔️ When did you last have someone else review your book description?

-We should never write our own descriptions in a vacuum.
-Hire a copy editor or marketing person to do a review of your description to get another set of eyes that are solely focused on helping you convert shoppers to buyers.
+We should never write our own book descriptions in a vacuum.
+Hire a copy editor or marketing expert to review your description.
+It's always helpful to have another set of eyes, a pair solely focused on helping you convert shoppers to buyers.

 When department stores and online retailers get ready for the holiday shopping season, they check stock, product placement, pricing, and product descriptions.
 They consider every single element to make sure everything is right, and so should you.

 There’s a reason that the term "Christmas in July" is popular when it comes to marketing.
 Big brands know that if they want Christmas shopping season wins, they need to start planning in July.

 Fortunately, most of us don’t fall into that category, and a couple of months ahead of our target sale date is sufficient time to plan.
 But you should decide what you’re going to do to grab those holiday sales.
 Are you going to do ebook promos?
 Run ads on Amazon or Facebook?